 There is incredible beauty in human anatomy.
 This portrait of a young woman shows some of the underlying anatomical structures of her head and neck, unveiling what would otherwise be invisible to the naked eye.
-Both the original painting and a limited edition of prints of it are for sale.
-If you're interested in obtaining the original or one of the prints, please don't hesitate to drop me an email / fill in the contact form / dm me on instagram.
-The process of creating this piece is briefly described below:
+The process of creating this piece is briefly described below.

 Once the sketches were all made and I was happy with the placing of the structures, I began transferring the sketches to start the final drawing.
 The final drawing consisted of a layer of watercolour, a layer of watercolour pencil and a few layers of colour pencil.
 A limited edition print was made of the painting.
 Interested in buying an artprint?
 Drop me an email by clicking on the email button below.